saul-mtz/ant-design-mobile/docs/react/introduce.en-US.md

     extensions: ['', '.web.js', '.js', '.json'],
   },
   ```
+> If you are curious about why we need webpack resolve.extension configuration，see [How antd-mobile deal with web and react native code?](https://github.com/ant-design/ant-design-mobile/wiki/How-antd-mobile-deal-with-web-and-react-native-code-%3F)

-- Use the [babel-plugin-import](https://github.com/ant-design/babel-plugin-import) plugin support component to load on demand, set as follows:
+- 2. Use the [babel-plugin-import](https://github.com/ant-design/babel-plugin-import) plugin support component to load on demand, set as follows:

   ```js
   // .babelrc